Autonity Piccadilly Testnet Setup

 autonity validator list # List all validators

-autonity validator seat active # Check the list validators in active seats
+autonity validator seat active # Check the list validators in active seats When running autonity validator setup command you will be presented with the following options:

 Create Validator: Set up a new validator.